top of page

 Pathways

-Vallejo Project's programs focus on wellness, communication, and trades to meet youth where they're at and set them up for success for years to come.
+Vallejo Project's programs center on wellness, communication, and skills building, meeting youth at their current stage and positioning them for long-term success.

 Programs